BrianDehlinger/DCB-Dynamic-Codon-Biaser/README.md

 -Data integrity needs to be ensured with checksum from NCBI.

 First all files must be downloaded(DONE)
 Second: a database must be created that can be populated with data from the program.
 The database should have a primary key being the assembly accession.
-Other info will be the organism, taxonomic information, codon usage statistics, and file containing 40 highly expressed genes.
+Other info will be the organism, taxonomic information, codon usage statistics, and file containing 40 highly expressed genes(name).
 Third: Data must be indexed properly to ensure fast retrieval, aggregation and queries.
 (Elastic Search) 3.5 Database queries connected to web application.
     Robustness, Security, Integrity of database.